Optimization algorithm¶

 Use force-consistent energy calls (as opposed to the energy

 extrapolated to 0 K).
-By default (force_consistent=None) uses
+If force_consistent=None, uses

 force-consistent energies if available in the calculator, but

 falls back to force_consistent=False if not.
-Only meaningful

 """